ThailandOfficial Name: Kingdom of Thailand

 The U.S. Consulate in Chiang Mai serves American Citizens in the following 15 northern provinces: Chiang Mai, Chiang Rai, Kamphaengphet, Lampang, Lamphun, Mae Hong Son, Nan, Petchabun, Phayao, Phichit, Phitsanulok, Phrae, Sukhothai, Tak and Uttaradit.

 Thailand, officially the Royal Kingdom of Thailand and formerly known as Siam, is a Southeast Asian nation at the center of the Indochina peninsula with a population of nearly 70 million.
+It is a popular travel destination with tourist facilities available throughout much of the country.
 Bangkok is the capital city and Chiang Mai is an important educational and cultural center in northern Thailand.
 Thailand is a constitutional monarchy with the King as head of state and the prime minister as head of government.
-The monarchy is an integral and respected part of Thai society and is protected by a vigorously enforced lèse majesté law, which makes it a crime to commit any offense or insult against the royal family.
-Thailand is a popular travel destination with tourist facilities available throughout much of the country.
-Political and civil unrest has at times been a problem affecting travel to Thailand, and political demonstrations take place with some frequency.
-Please review the Department of State's Fact Sheet on U.S.-Thailand relations for additional information.
+The monarchy is an integral and respected part of Thai society and is protected by a vigorously enforced lèse majesté law that makes it a crime to commit any offense or insult against the royal family.
+On May 22, 2014, the Royal Thai Army seized control of the government, voided the 2007 Constitution, and established the National Council for Peace and Order (NCPO) to oversee Thailand’s interim government.
+The military intervention had been preceded by months of anti-government protests.
+Nationwide martial law, enacted in May 2014, was lifted April 1, 2015, and replaced with new security measures that give authorities broad latitude to act against perceived threats to political stability, the economy, or the monarchy, and explicitly bans demonstrations.
+Martial law remains in effect in Thailand’s Deep South, where it was imposed in 2005.
+Political and civil unrest have perennially affected Thailand, and in some cases disrupted travel into, out of, and within Bangkok.
+Read the Department of State’s Fact Sheet on Thailand for additional information on U.S.-Thailand relations.

 Entry, Exit & Visa Requirements

 It is illegal for foreigners to work in Thailand without a work permit.
 This includes unpaid work, volunteer work (even for charitable causes), and work in exchange for room and board.
 If you work in Thailand without a work permit, you are subject to arrest, jail time, a fine, and deportation.
-Before traveling to Thailand for work -- whether or not you will receive compensation -- you should check with the Royal Thai Embassy to ensure that your plans are consistent with Thai law.
+Before traveling to Thailand for work—whether or not you will receive compensation—you should check with the Royal Thai Embassy to ensure that your plans are consistent with Thai law.
+If you are employed as a teacher with an agency, independently check to confirm the placement agency is in compliance with Thai visa rules and work permits before signing contracts.
 Several U.S. citizens are arrested each year due to work permit violations.

-Thailand's entry/exit information is subject to change without notice.
-For further information on Thailand's entry/exit requirements, contact the Royal Thai Embassy, 1024 Wisconsin Avenue, N.W., Washington, D.C., 20007, telephone (202) 944-3600, or contact the Thai consulates in Chicago, Los Angeles, or New York City.
-The Ministry of Foreign Affairs website lists Thai embassies and consulates worldwide and provides current information about Thailand, including visa and other polices.
+Thailand’s entry/exit information is subject to change without notice.
+For further information on Thailand’s entry/exit requirements, contact the Royal Thai Embassy at 1024 Wisconsin Avenue, N.W., Washington, D.C., 20007, telephone (202)-944-3600, or contact the Thai consulate in Chicago, Los Angeles, or New York City.
+The Ministry of Foreign Affairs website lists the Thai embassies and consulates worldwide and provides current information about Thailand, including visa and other policies.
 The Royal Thai Police Immigration Bureau maintains an English-language website as well.

 Safety and Security